• What makes Malibu unique?

 Point Dume State Beach and Preserve

-Point Dume State Beach is a beautiful sandy beach shadowed by overhanging headlands and cliffs, with romantic rocky coves and vast expanses of soft white sand.
+Point Dume State Beach and Preserve is a beautiful sandy beach shadowed by overhanging headlands and cliffs, with romantic rocky coves and vast expanses of soft white sand.
 It is perfect for swimming, scuba diving, surfing and fishing.

 Where can I see whales in California?
 Point Dume State Beach and Preserve is a popular spot to look for California gray whales during their migration period between December and April.